 The challenge is to ‘develop novel solutions that lowers the cost and/or reduces the risks associated with the transition from fossil-fuel based energy to achieving sustainability

 (The challenge statement is NOT meant to be prescriptive in nature.
 As such, teams may be quite broad in their interpretation of the problem statement their solution specifically addresses.
 For instance ‘risk’ may relate to all types of ‘risk’ such as technical, cost/pricing, commercial, adoption risk as examples).

-Compete for $125,000 in cash prizes plus funding support for commercialisation of
+Finalists will compete for $125,000 in cash prizes plus funding support for commercialisation of finalist solutions.

 The Global Business Challenge (GBC) is being conducted as a partnership between QUT, The University of Queensland and Griffith University and with the support of government and industry.

 The 2017 GBC is hosted at Griffith University, with the event being managed by, QUT (The Organisers), with the assistance of an Advisory Board, Technical Advisors, executive judges from industry and government as well as our many student volunteers.